Picky Palate? Here’s How to Handle It!

 Know a picky eater?
 Here are some tips on how to handle them.

-1. Don’t insult what he eats or doesn’t eat.
-Most of the time, he knows it’s odd, but remember, he is your friend/family regardless.
+1. Don’t insult what they eat or don’t eat.
+Most of the time, they know it’s odd, but remember, they are your friend/family regardless.

-2. Don’t make a big deal about it to others.
-You never know, she may try something, but won’t if she feels like she is on display.
+2. Don’t make a big deal about them being a picky eater to others.
+You never know, they may try something, but won’t if they feel like they are on display.

-3. If you don’t care where you are going to dinner, then let him choose where he would like to eat as a picky eater.
+3. If you don’t care where you are going to dinner, then let them choose where they would like to eat as a picky eater.

-4. If you invite her over for dinner, and know she doesn’t eat a certain veggie or meat but need to serve it anyway, maybe have an option for her to eat or at least give her the heads up.
+4. If you invite them over for dinner and know they don’t eat a certain veggie or meat but you need to serve it anyway, maybe have an option for them to eat or at least give them the heads up.

-5. Do not trick him, badger him or harass him to try something.
+5. Do not trick them, badger them or harass them to try something.
 It can make a bad scene.